SerggioPizzella/grad-portfolio/content/User Requirements Specification.md

     The tool must include clear, up-to-date documentation covering setup, usage, configuration, and troubleshooting.

 ---
+#### Operation
+- **NFR-14**: **Local Execution**
+	The tool must operate primarily on the local machine, achieving as much functionality as possible without relying on external services.
+Any external service calls (e.g., for fetching templates or credentials) should be minimal, and must not prevent the tool from operating.

+---
 ## Functional Requirements
 These are categorized by the recommendations made in the [[Survey#Survey Report - Azure Pipelines DX.pdf page=12 Recommendations |Survey Recommendations]].
 For each category we determine it's `MoSCoW` requirements.
 Once a category meet's all it's `Must` requirements, we can fairly say that the tool supports the Category and has fulfilled the recommendation.
 ### Compile-Time Expressions